pablo-arantes/making-it-rain/README.md

 **Hello there!**

 This is a repository where you can find a Jupyter notebook scripts for running Molecular Dynamics (MD) simulations using OpenMM engine and AMBER and CHARMM force fields files on Google Colab.
-This repository is a supplementary material of the paper "***Making it rain: Cloud-based molecular simulations for everyone***" (link here) and we encourage you to read it before using this pipeline.
+This repository is a supplementary material of the paper "***Making it rain: Cloud-based molecular simulations for everyone***" and we encourage you to read it before using this pipeline.

 The main goal of this work is to demonstrate how to harness the power of cloud-computing to run microsecond-long MD simulations in a cheap and yet feasible fashion.